redhat-cop/helm-charts/charts/argocd-operator/README.md

 # ⚓️ ArgoCD Operator Helm Deploy

+> :warning: **DEPRECATED**: This chart is no longer maintained.
+You can use the functionally equivalent [gitops-operator](https://github.com/redhat-cop/helm-charts/tree/master/charts/gitops-operator) chart instead.

 ArgoCD Helm Chart customises and deploys the [ArgoCD](https://argoproj.github.io/argo-cd/getting_started/) project using the [Operator](https://argocd-operator.readthedocs.io/en/latest/) written by Red Hat.

 ## Installing the chart